awesome-foss/awesome-sysadmin/README.md

 * [Jenkins](http://jenkins-ci.org/) - An extendable continuous integration server.

 ## Control Panels
-*Web hosting and server control panels*
+*Web hosting and server or service control panels*

 * Web hosting
   * [Froxlor](http://www.froxlor.org/) - Easy to use panel for Linux with Nginx and PHP-FPM support.